Skip to content

 food properly.
 Some food may need additional preparation particularly for very young children like

-chopping and slicing some fruits, removing stones and avoiding nuts
+chopping and slicing some fruits, removing stones and avoiding nuts.

 Top Tips